 - Almond milk

 IMPORTANT: If you’re pregnant, breastfeeding, or considering becoming pregnant, it would be best to avoid eating raw or undercooked fish.
-This is to reduce your risk of getting exposed to potentially harmful bacteria that could affect you and your baby.
-Also, check with your healthcare provider for any nutrition concerns.
+This reduces your risk of exposure to potentially harmful bacteria that could affect you and your baby.
+Also, check with your healthcare provider or registered dietitian for any nutrition concerns.

-Keto for pescatarians may offer many benefits and it takes the right strategies to make it work to your advantage.
+The pescatarian keto diet may offer many benefits, but it requires the right strategies to work.
 If you’re a beginner, here’s how to transition smoothly.

 The first thing you need to do is remove anything from your kitchen that prevents you from entering ketosis, including non-pescatarian foods, such as meat and poultry.